gearcloudlabs/Mixology/README.md

 Mixology Topologies
 -------------------

-For more information on to create your own mixes, please see the main project page <XYZXYZ>.
+For more information on to create your own mixes, please see the main project page at LIRPA

 For more info
 -------------